solana-developers/solana-cookbook/docs/th/integrations/serum.md

 ## How to get current open orders

 As a trader, you will want to know what current open orders you have on a market.
-You can query your or anyone else's open orders on a market with Serum.
+You สามารถ query your or anyone else's open orders on a market with Serum.

 <SolanaCodeGroup>